polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 <a name="un-correctable-ecc-errors-on-mss-peripherals"></a>

-#### Un-Correctable ECC Errors on MSS Peripherals
+##### Un-correctable ECC Errors on MSS Peripherals

-When the un-correable error bit for a peripheral is set in the "EDAC_INTEN_CR" register and the "peripheral_ecc_error" interrupt is enabled on the PLIC, if an un-correctable ECC error is detected in the peripheral the "peripheral_ecc_error" interrupt will assert.
+When the un-correctable error bit for a peripheral is set in the "EDAC_INTEN_CR" register and the "peripheral_ecc_error" interrupt is enabled on the PLIC, if an un-correctable ECC error is detected in the peripheral the "peripheral_ecc_error" interrupt will assert.
 When this happens the "EDAC_SR" register should be read to determine which peripheral has triggered the ECC event.
 The ECC error interrupt can be cleared by writing 1 to any bits set in the "EDAC_SR" register.